 Further Reading: Understanding Focus Modes

-Both of those focus modes rely on what are known as focus points.
-When you look through the viewfinder, you should see a number of squares/dots overlaid across the screen.
-When you half-press the shutter, you should see one of these squares be highlighted in red.
-That is the active focus point, and it is that position within the frame that the camera is focussing on.
-A viewfinder with 9 focus points is shown below:
+Both of these focus modes rely on something called focus points.
+You should see a number of squares/dots overlaid across the screen when you look through the viewfinder.
+When you half-press the shutter, one of these squares should be highlighted in red.
+That is the active focus point, and the camera is focusing on that location within the frame.
+The following is a viewfinder with 9 focus points:

-New DSLRs can come with over 50 focus points and the temptation is to leave it on fully automatic focus point selection, with the thinking that the camera will be able to select the correct focus point.
-However, only you know what you want to focus on, and there is no better way than ensuring the correct subject is in focus than by using one focus point, and placing that focus point over the subject.
+New DSLRs can have more than 50 focus points, and it’s tempting to leave it on fully automatic focus point selection, assuming that the camera will select the correct focus point.
+However, only you know what you want to focus on, and there is no better way to ensure that the correct subject is in focus than by using a single focus point and positioning it over the subject.

-If you select a single focus point, you should be able to change which point is active fairly easily either by using directional buttons one of the dials.
-If you select a focus point that is on your desired subject, you will ensure that the camera focuses where you want it to.
-After a small amount of practice, you will soon get into the habit of being able to change the focus point without taking the camera away form your eye.
+If you choose a single focus point, you should be able to switch between them fairly easily, either by using the directional buttons or one of the dials.
+If you choose a focus point that is on your desired subject, the camera will focus where you want it to.
+With a little practice, you’ll soon be able to change the focus point without having to take the camera away from your eye.

-Practically speaking: Initially, set your camera to use a single focus point (your camera manual should tell you how to do this).
-This way, you will be able to choose what you are focussing on, ensuring that the subject you want to capture is in focus.
-Once you are familiar with the basic focussing modes and focus point selection, you can then explore the more advanced modes that your camera may offer.
+In practice, set your camera to use a single focus point at first (your camera manual should tell you how to do this).
+This way, you can select what you want to focus on, ensuring that the subject you want to capture is in focus.
+Once you’ve mastered the basic focusing modes and focus point selection, you can move on to the more advanced modes that your camera may provide.

 6. Understand File Size and Types

-You will have the option to be able to change the size of the images that your camera records, and in which file type.
-You want to set the file size to the largest possible (whether it is ‘large’ or ‘fine’ or ‘super fine’) to ensure that you are making the most of the mega pixels that you have just invested in.
+You will have the option of changing the size and file type of the images that your camera records.
+Set the file size to the largest possible (whether it is ‘large,’ ‘fine,’ or super fine’) to make the most of the megapixels that you have just purchased.

-Practically speaking: When starting out with your camera, using jpeg is the most straight forward.
-It will enable you to get the best results whilst you learn the basics or your camera before complicating matters with post-processing of raw files.
+Practically speaking, using jpeg as your first camera format is the most straightforward.
+It will allow you to get the best results while learning the fundamentals of your camera before complicating matters with raw file post-processing.

 7. Learn about White balance

-If shooting in jpeg, as recommended above, you will need to make sure you set your white balance before taking a picture.
-The white balance can significantly impact colour tone of your photographs.
-You may have noticed that sometimes your images have a blueish tone to them or, in others, everything looks very orange.
-This is to do with the white balance and, whilst you can make some adjustments to the image on your computer, it is much simpler if you get it right up-front.
+If you shoot in jpeg, as recommended above, make sure to set your white balance before taking a picture.
+The white balance of your camera can have a big impact on the color tone of your photos.
+You may have noticed that your images have a blueish tint at times, while others appear very orange.
+This is due to the white balance, and while you can adjust the image on your computer, it is much easier if you get it right the first time.

-Different light sources (such as the sun, light bulbs, fluorescent strips etc) emit light of different wavelengths, and therefore colours, which can be described by what is known as colour temperature.
-Light from a candle, or from the sun during sunrise/sunset, is very warm, and contains a lot of red/orange wavelengths; whereas light from a fluorescent strip is much cooler, containing a lot of blue wavelengths.
-This coloured light is reflected off of surfaces, but our brain in clever enough to recognise this and automatically counter the effect, meaning that we still see a white surface as a white surface.
-However, your camera is not that intelligent, and unless told otherwise, will record the orange or blue tones giving the colour cast to your images.
+Different light sources (such as the sun, light bulbs, fluorescent strips, and so on) emit light with different wavelengths and thus colors, which can be described by color temperature.
+Light from a candle or the sun at sunrise/sunset is very warm and contains many red/orange wavelengths, whereas light from a fluorescent strip is much cooler and contains many blue wavelengths.
+This coloured light is reflected off surfaces, but our brain is smart enough to recognize this and automatically compensate, so we still see a white surface as a white surface.
+However, your camera is not that intelligent and, unless instructed otherwise, will record the orange or blue tones that give your images a color cast.

-As the colour temperature of different light sources is well known, there are a number of presets built into your camera that help to overcome the different colours of light in different situations – cooling the warm light, and warming the cool light – all in the cause of trying to capture the colours of the scene accurately.
-The ‘auto’ feature (auto WB or AWB) will attempt to predict the colour of the light by detecting the predominant colour of the scene and then countering it, however it may not necessarily make a correct decision, leaving you with inaccurate colours.
+As the color temperature of various light sources is well known, there are a number of presets built into your camera that help to overcome the different colors of light in different situations – cooling the warm light and warming the cool light – all in the name of accurately capturing the colors of the scene.
+The ‘auto’ feature (auto WB or AWB) will attempt to predict the color of the light by detecting the dominant color of the scene and then counteracting it, but it may not always make the correct decision, leaving you with incorrect colors.
 Therefore it is best to set the colour balance before you take your image and just to make sure (note: the above image was a raw file giving me a lot of latitude for white balance correction.
 Jpeg files are not as susceptible to white balance adjustments, meaning the white balance correction needs to be made before the image is taken):